You want smart political talk without the meltdowns?

 Is it easier to make America like the rest of the world?

-Or is it easier to make the rest of the world like America and the other leaders pressuring our leaders to make things worse on us?
+Or is it easier to make the rest of the world like America?

-You know, I I I'll tell you the most depressing part of this, and I don't get depressed.
+You know, I'll tell you the most depressing part of this, and I don't get depressed.

-What concerns me the most, what keeps me up late at night is the impact this is having on our position in the world and on our fellow Americans, because you know what?
+What concerns me the most, what keeps me up late at night, is the impact this is having on our position in the world and on our fellow Americans.

 There are many people that cannot right now make ends meet because they're shoving their indoctrination down our throats against all common sense.

-And and we we're we're powerless unless we win the next two elections.
+And we're powerless unless we win the next two elections.

 That's scary to me.

-Uh they will transform this this country into a socialist utopia, come hell or high water, no matter how much pain they inflict on the rest of the country.
+They will transform this country into a socialist utopia, come hell or high water, no matter how much pain they inflict on the rest of the country.

 Anyway, Steve, good call, man.